Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Controls.md

 An Input Control represents a source of values.
 These values can be of any structured or primitive type.
 The only requirement is that the type is [blittable](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types).

+> [!NOTE]
->__Note__: Controls are for input only.
+> Controls are for input only.
 Output and configuration items on Input Devices are not represented as Controls.

 Each Control is identified by a name ([`InputControl.name`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_name)) and can optionally have a display name ([`InputControl.displayName`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_displayName)) that differs from the Control name.
 For example, the right-hand face button closest to the touchpad on a PlayStation DualShock 4 controller has the control name "buttonWest" and the display name "Square".